Os Lusíadas: Canto X

-During a sumptuous feast on the Isle of Love, Thetis, who is now the lover of da Gama, prophecies the future of Portuguese exploration and conquest.
+During a sumptuous feast on the Isle of Love, Thetis, who is now the lover of da Gama, prophecises on the future of Portuguese exploration and conquest.
 She tells of Duarte Pacheco Pereira's defense of Cochin (Battle of Cochin); the Battle of Diu fought by Francisco de Almeida and his son Lourenço de Almeida against combined Gujarati-Egyptian fleets; the deeds of Tristão da Cunha, Pedro de Mascarenhas, Lopo Vaz de Sampaio and Nuno da Cunha; and battles fought by Martim Afonso de Sousa and João de Castro.
 Thetis then guides da Gama to a summit and reveals to him a vision of how the (Ptolemaic) universe operates.
 The tour continues with glimpses of the lands of Africa and Asia.
 The legend of the martyrdom of the apostle St. Thomas in India is told at this point.
 Finally, Thetis relates the voyage of Magellan.
 The epic concludes with more advice to young King Sebastião.

 Observations about some episodes

 The Council of the Olympic gods

+The council of the olympian gods by Ernesto Casanova.

-This episode, which comes right after the first strophe of the narration (no. 19 of Canto I) and depicts the entry of the caravan of carracks in the poem, sailing into the unknown upon the sheet of white foam of the Indian Ocean, has huge significance in the organization of the poem.
+This episode, which comes right after the first stanza of the narration (no. 19 of Canto I) and depicts the entry of the caravan of carracks in the poem, sailing into the unknown upon the sheet of white foam of the Indian Ocean, has huge significance in the organization of the poem.
 The gods of the four corners of the world are reunited to talk about "the future matters of the East" ("as cousas futuras do Oriente"); in fact, what they are going to decide is whether the Portuguese will be allowed to reach India and what will happen next.

 The gods are described by Jupiter as residents of the "shiny, / starry Pole and bright Seat" ("luzente, estelífero Pólo e claro Assento"); this shiny, starry Pole and bright Seat or Olympus had already been described before as "luminous"; the Gods walk on the "beautiful crystalline sky" ("cristalino céu fermoso"), to the Milky Way.
 In strophes 22 and 23 they are also said to be shining.
 Jupiter is described as the "Father" ("Padre" – archaic Portuguese for 'father') who "vibrates the fierce rays of Vulcan" ("vibra os feros raios de Vulcano") and presides from a "crystalline seat of stars" ("assento de estrelas cristalino"), carrying "a gleaming crown and sceptre / of another rock clearer than diamond" ("hua coroa e ceptro rutilante / de outra pedra mais clara que diamante").
 Jupiter's chair is a crystalline seat of stars and the rest of the Olympian furniture is equally ornate: "In shiny seats, enamelled / of gold and pearls, under there were / the other gods (...)" ("Em luzentes assentos, marchetados / de ouro e perlas, mais abaixo estavam / os outros Deuses (...)").